alaindanet/alaindanet.github.io/cv/index.md

 ## Professional experiences

 - Employments:
-	- 2014-2017 (3 years): Contractual agent of the university of Montpellier at the BioDICée lab
+	- 2014-2017 (3 years): Contractual agent of the University of Montpellier at the BioDICée lab
-	- 2014 (1 month): contractual agent of the CNRS in the FORCAST lab
+	- 2014 (1 month): Contractual agent of the CNRS in the FORCAST lab
-	- 2013 (2 months): contractual agent of the CNRS in the FORCAST lab
+	- 2013 (2 months): Contractual agent of the CNRS in the FORCAST lab

 - Internships:
 	- 2014 (5 months): Theoretical modeling in the BioDICée Lab